Oxymax-CLAMS

 Researchers use CLAMS data to study:

-- Obesity & Diabetes: How certain drugs or diets affect fat oxidation and weight gain.
+- Obesity & Diabetes: How certain drugs, like GLP-1s, or diets affect fat oxidation and weight gain.

 - Aging: Changes in metabolic efficiency over a lifespan.